Bouzomgi/chatter-be/README.md

 To do

 Immediate
-  - add express validator
+  - add validator for tokenVerification, fix settingsRoute
-    - add both validation and santitization
-  - finish BE tests
-    - get them working in CICD (will need to add env!)
+  - get tests working in CICD (will need to add env!)
   - write some integration tests
   - Pop over to the FE and tie it together!
 Later